gvwilson/thirdbit/src/fiction/santas/index.md

 he focused on not letting it slip out from under his arm.

 Up, up, up they went,
-the passage cutting back on itself more and more frequently until they rounded the final bend and were almost blinded once again by the bright blue square of empty sky in front of them.
+the passage cutting back on itself ever more frequently.
+They rounded the final bend
+and were almost blinded once again by the bright blue square of empty sky in front of them.